TommyJackson85/techfix_overlap/README-TESTING.md

     - A real or fake address and post code (usually a 5 digit number)
     - A the Stripe fake credit card number 4242424242424242, security number 111, and a date later than the current date (usually a year later).

-- The wrong payment info is giving console errors.
-Needs to be fixed!!

 - When going back to cart page from checkout page, without having submitted payment, the cart items are still there.

 - When opening the charts page,